acroy/Quantum.jl/docs/docs.md

 `Bra`s and `Ket`s are just abstract row and column vectors in the first place.

-For the examples that follow, we'll construct the following states using `svec`, a convenience function provided by Quantum.jl:
+For use in the examples that follow, we'll construct the following states using `svec`, a convenience function provided by Quantum.jl:

 	julia> xv=svec(:X, [1:3])
 	3-element Array{Ket{:X,Int64},1}: